 You’ll be sure to keep your home in top shape with these easy lists.

 Keep in mind, this is an article about deep cleaning tasks.
 Things like doing your dishes and making your bed won’t be on the list.
-The things in this article go beyond daily cleaning tasks to chores you might not think to do, but still need accomplished.
+The things in this article go beyond daily cleaning tasks to chores you might not think to do, but still need to be accomplished.